bugcacher/open-feature-pulumi-esc-provider/README.md

 ```

+## Options

+- **WithCustomBackendUrl**: It sets the specified URL as the Pulumi ESC backend API endpoint.

 ## Why Use This?

 Environment variables and secrets are traditionally handled via .env files, CI/CD variables, or K8s secrets—each with its own limitations and risks.